bxlab/metaWRAP/README.md

 Institution: Johns Hopkins, [Department of Cell, Molecular, Developmental Biology, and Biophysics](http://cmdb.jhu.edu/)

 All feedback is welcome!
-For questions, bugs, and suggestions, contact me at guritsk1@jhu.edu, or leave a comment on this github page.
+For errors and bugs, please open an Issue thread on this github page, and I will try to get things patched as quickly as possible.
+For general questions, suggestions and other feedback, you can contact me at guritsk1@jhu.edu.